 [Section 62 amended by No. 35 of 2003 s.
 166.]

-63. Prohibition of credit for permitted gaming
+63. No credit to be given to person for permitted gaming; cheques for permitted gaming

 (1) Subject to subsection (2), where permitted gaming takes place, neither the permit holder nor any person acting on his behalf or under any arrangement with him shall make any loan or otherwise provide or allow to any person any credit, or release, or discharge on another person’s behalf, the whole or part of any debt —